ledlaux/pikoPD/README.md

 _float table -> const float table_

+Then run command with -x flag to skip file rebuilding.

 ### What doesn't work ###
 - Raspberry PICO boards doesn't have adc to read audio input so [adc] object will not work.
 - **Hv.reverb** is not working yet.